 Registered Agent Service: As an LLC, you are required to designate a registered agent to act as your contact with the Secretary of State and receive service of process on behalf of your business.
 A registered agent service handles your legal documents and communications for you, notifying you of any deliveries.
 By combining your registered agent with your virtual mailbox, you can protect your privacy and receive same-day access to your mail.
 Unlike non-traditional registered agents that use snail mail, a virtual mailbox will immediately scan and forward your documents, so you can quickly receive all notices.
 By using a VirtualPostMail (VPM) virtual mailbox that comes with free registered agent services, you can kill two birds with one stone.

 Check Depositing Service: Another feature of most virtual mailbox services is the check depositing service.
 Rather than going to the bank every month to deposit your paychecks, this check depositing service will do it on your behalf.
-Never again will you have to physically step foot in a bank again to deposit checks.
+Get paid faster by not having to physically step foot in a bank again to deposit checks.
 This way, you’ll have one less errand to run when you can be focusing your time on more pertinent matters, like running your business.

 VPM is a virtual mailbox service that provides you with a separate mailbox address to receive correspondence.
 This address can double as your business address, as well.
 Below are a few main reasons why you would want a VPM virtual mailbox.

 Additional Costs to Use Package Forwarding: In exchange for the convenience of avoiding a commute to pick up your mail, you may have to pay additional shipping and handling costs to receive your packages.
 A great way to maximize the value of shipping costs, however, is to bundle your packages and ship all of your mail together.
 This way you only have to pay your shipping fees once, as opposed to multiple times.